Quantifying the performance of bidirectional quantum teleportation: Introduction

 \item Optimizing these performance measures is in general challenging because such optimizations are conducted over the set of LOCC channels, and it is known that optimizing over LOCC channels is difficult.
 We then relax the optimization problem such that it is conducted over the larger set of channels that completely preserve the positivity of the partial transpose (C-PPT-P channels), as shown in Figure~\ref{fig:Relax LOCC} (Section~\ref{sec:SDP-lower-bound-general}).
 For both error measures (normalized diamond distance and channel infidelity), we show how the relaxed optimization problems can be evaluated by means of semi-definite programs (SDPs).
 See Sections~\ref{sec:SDP-lower-bound-general}\ and \ref{sec:SDP-ch-infid}.
 SDPs are optimization problems in which the cost or objective function is linear, along with constraints and optimization variables that are semi-definite.
 This optimization technique is widely used in quantum information theory due to the semi-definite constraints that apply to the basic constituents of quantum mechanics (including states and channels).
 More information on semi-definite programs and C-PPT-P channels can be found in Sections~2.4 and 3.2.12 of \cite{KW20book}, respectively.

-\item For the specific case of bidirectional teleportation, we show how the symmetries of the unitary swap channel, depicted in Figure~\ref{fig: Symmetry of SWAP}, lead to a much simpler semi-definite program for quantifying performance (Section~\ref{sec:SDP-lower-bound-BTP}).
+\item For the specific case of bidirectional teleportation, we show how symmetries of the unitary swap channel, some of which are depicted in Figure~\ref{fig: Symmetry of SWAP}, lead to a much simpler semi-definite program for quantifying performance (Section~\ref{sec:SDP-lower-bound-BTP}).
 The resulting semi-definite program has significantly reduced complexity that is polynomial in the dimension of the resource state being used for bidirectional teleportation.
 We also prove that the error measures based on normalized diamond distance and channel infidelity coincide in this case (Section~\ref{sec:SDP-ch-infid}).

 \item We then consider some specific examples of resource states for bidirectional teleportation (Section~\ref{sec:examples}).
 These include the case when no resource state is available, as well as isotropic and Werner states (Sections~\ref{sec:no-res-state}, \ref{sec:isotropic-example}, and \ref{sec:werner-example}, respectively).
 We also consider a resource state resulting from the action of a generalized amplitude damping channel on two Bell states (Section~\ref{sec:gadc}).
 In the first three cases, we reduce the semi-definite program for quantifying performance to a linear program, which we then solve analytically.
 The case when no resource state is available provides a benchmark for classical versus quantum bidirectional teleportation, and it is thus important for assessing any experimental implementation of bidirectional teleportation.
 Specifically, we prove that, when no resource state is available, the simulation error when simulating bidirectional teleportation of $d$-dimensional systems cannot be smaller than $1-\frac {1}{d^{2}}$.
 For some particular values of the parameters for isotropic and Werner states, we also prove that the simulation error when using LOCC channels is equal to the simulation error when using channels that completely preserve the positivity of the partial transpose.
 For the generalized amplitude damping channel example, we find an analytical expression for the simulation error, which is correct up to numerical precision (thus we expect there to be an analytical proof).